ibm-cloud-docs/vpc/vpn-create-ike-policy.md

 Where:

-`md-5` and `sha-1` authentication algorithms, `2` and `5` DH groups, and the `triple_des` encryption algorithm are deprecated and no longer supported in the UI.
-For more information, see [Upgrading weak cipher suites on a VPN gateway](/docs/vpc?topic=vpc-upgrading-weak-ciphers&interface=ui).
+`md-5` and `sha-1` authentication algorithms, `2` and `5` DH groups, and the `triple_des` encryption algorithm were deprecated on 20 September 2022 and are no longer supported in the UI.
+If you currently use these ciphers, you must [upgrade weak cipher suites on a VPN gateway](/docs/vpc?topic=vpc-upgrading-weak-ciphers&interface=ui) before end of support is announced for use with the CLI and API.
 {: deprecated}

 - **IKE_POLICY_NAME** - Name of the IKE policy.